Geu-Pro2023/flutter-book-explorer-app/README.md

 ## **Screens Created and Their Functionalities**

 ### **1. Home Screen**
-- **Functionality:** Displays a search bar where users can input queries to search for books.
-It shows a list of book results fetched from the API based on the search query.
+- **Functionality:** Displays the latest published books where users can input queries to search for books and show them in book results fetched from the API based on the search query.
 - **Widgets Used:** `TextField`, `ListView`, `ListTile`.

 ### **2. Search Screen**